"To raise aspirations of every child and give them confidence to fulfil their potential through positive experiences"

 Our policy is to re-awaken interest in learning, to restore the child’s confidence and self-esteem and to help every pupil reach his or her potential.
 At the same time, we provide a broad and balanced curriculum relevant to the pupil’s needs and abilities.
 Progress is carefully monitored in a variety of ways, including standardised diagnostic reading and spelling tests.

 We work with many professionals to help remove barriers to learning including; School nurse, Educational Psychologist, Occupational Therapist and Camhs.
-We use our Pupil Premium to fund both a Speech Therapist on site one and a half days a week and weekly visits from Pressure Points and a Clinical Psychologist.
+We use our Pupil Premium to fund both a Speech Therapist on site one and two days a week and weekly visits from Pressure Points and Thumbs Up Education.
+We will also have our own Family Support Co-ordinator in the Autumn Term.

 Orrets Meadow also provides a number of traded services.
 A traded outreach service is available to mainstream schools for Literacy and Numeracy.
 Training for Teachers and Teaching Assistants can be provided, as well as advice and assessment expertise from a specialist team (SENAAT).